SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Consolidation —The accompanying financial statements include the accounts of the Company and its wholly-owned subsidiary, GVR Trade, S.A.
 All significant intercompany balances and transactions have been eliminated.

 Cash and Cash Equivalents—We consider all liquid instruments purchased with a maturity of three months or less to be cash equivalents.

-Restricted Cash—Restricted cash as of March 31, 2020 and December 31, 2019 consists of a $150,000 pledged mutual fund account which is held as collateral against a letter of credit issued in May 2018 in connection with the lease of our corporate headquarters.
+Restricted Cash—Restricted cash consists of a pledged mutual fund account which is held as collateral against a letter of credit issued in May 2018 in connection with the lease of our corporate headquarters.
+The balance as of September 30, 2020 was $105,000 and as of December 31, 2019 was $150,000.
 The terms of the letter of credit allow for a step-down of $50,000 annually upon performance of certain events, primarily no late or defaulted payments.
 See also Note 9- Leases, for further details.

 Investments—Securities held-to-maturity: Management determines the appropriate classification of debt securities at the time of purchase and reevaluates such designation as of each balance sheet date.
 Investment/debt securities are classified as held-to-maturity when we have the positive intent and ability to hold the securities to maturity.
 Held-to-maturity securities are stated at amortized cost, adjusted for amortization of premiums and accretion of discounts to maturity computed under the effective interest method.
 Such amortization is included in investment income.
 Interest on securities classified as held-to-maturity is included in interest and investment income.